mboldysh/streaming-service-webapp/README.md

 collection and don't want to buy a subscription to the streaming service.
 Also, as service deployed decentralized, it's easy to share your server with your friends.
 Just send a link to your service to friends you want to invite and here it is!
 Use the same username to listen and modify one playlist or use different usernames to have individual playlists.
-For now supported only self deployed version - see Deployment section.

 ![alt text](https://raw.githubusercontent.com/mboldysh/streaming-service-webapp/master/images/screenshot1.png)